 Experience the tastes of Bangkok without leaving Manchester with these top Thai restaurants.

 Finding Thai food not watered down by British or American influences can be tough, especially if your palate enjoys a menu with more variety than a simple green curry.
-To save you the hard work, we’ve rounded up the best spots in Manchester for a tasty Thai meal.
+To save you the hard work, we’ve rounded up the best thai restaurants in Manchester for a tasty – and authentic – meal.
 All you have to do is turn up and eat!

 A Thai staple in Manchester for a good few years now, My Thai has two restaurants across the city, one on John Dalton St, and another in the Northern Quarter.
 The place is much-loved by Mancunians, with a company ethos of “as Thai as possible” – guaranteeing a delicious authentic meal.
 The spot prides itself on its affordable menu that’s perfect for lunch, with tasty meals such as green curry, Pad Thai, noodle soup and even their very own Northern Monk beer to try.
 The menu is pretty extensive, with a little something for all Thai food fans to enjoy.
 My Thai, 11 John Dalton St, Manchester, M2 6WH | G19, Smithfield Buildings, 42 Tib St, Manchester, M4 1LA.